pcah/pca-scaffold/docs/tutorial.md

 ### Check result

-After pushing your code to github, goto github web page, navigate to your repo, then click on actions link, you should find screen like this:
+After pushing your code to GitHub, goto GitHub web page, navigate to your repo, then click on actions link, you should find screen like this:

 ![](http://images.jieyu.ai/images/202104/20210419170304.png)

-There should be one workflow running.
-After it finished, go to [TestPyPI], check if a new artifact is published under the name `project_slug`.
+There should be some workflows running.
+After they finished, go to [TestPyPI], check if a new artifact is published under the name `project_slug`.

 ## Step 8.
 Check documentation

 Documentation will be published and available at *https://{your_github_account}.github.io/{your_repo}* once:

-1. the branch is release
-2. the commit is tagged, and the tag name is started with 'v' (lower case)
+1. the commit is tagged, and the tag name is started with 'v' (lower case)
-3. build/testing executed by GitHub CI passed
+2. build/testing executed by GitHub CI passed

 If you'd like to see what it's look like now, you could run the following command:

 ```
-mkdocs gh-deploy
+poetry run mkdocs serve
 ```

-then check your documentation at *https://{your_github_account}.github.io/{your_repo}*
+This will run the builtin development server for you to preview.

 ## Step 9.
 Make official release

-  After done with your phased development, switch to release branch, following instructions at [release checklist](pypi_release_checklist.md), trigger first official release and check result at [PyPI].
+  After done with your phased development in a feature branch, make a pull request, following instructions at [release checklist](pypi_release_checklist.md), trigger first official release and check result at [PyPI].